dev-platypus/platyutil/README.md

 # New dev-platypus project.

-This is a new project of dev-platypus.
+This project is a collection of utility stuff, used by Dev Platypus.

 #### Authors
 **Main developers: [Alexander Lenz], [Andreas Schulz]**